 Be sure to check what events are taking place during your visit as there is almost guaranteed to be something going on during your 3 days in Portland.

-At this point, you are in the perfect position to make another decision about how to spend your remaining time in Portland.
+At this point, you are in the perfect position to make another decision about how to spend the remaining time of your Portland itinerary.

 If you enjoyed Old Town and Chinatown you are back on the cusp of entering those neighborhoods again.
 Be sure to check off anything you didn’t see or do on your first day.